Skip to content

 Delayed Negation

-When not Goal is encountered for a tabled predicate and the answer is not yet determined:
+when not Goal is encountered for a tabled predicate and the answer is not yet determined:

 1. The negation is delayed rather than immediately evaluated